Look Ahead America: History

-"J6" Activities
+"J6" activities

+Look Ahead America has taken a prominent role in supporting the January 6 defendants, promoting a nationwide program of vigils, maintaining a database of court cases, and launching a job board to link January Sixers with sympathetic employers.

 Look Ahead America held a series of rallies titled "Justice for J6" in support of the individuals who were arrested and charged for the January 6th riot at the US Capitol.
-Prior to the first rally, Look Ahead America had sent a letter to the Department of Justice and Federal Bureau of Investigation on 29 January 2021.
+Prior to the first rally, Look Ahead America had sent a letter to the Department of Justice and Federal Bureau of Investigation on January 29, 2021.
 The letter requested that these departments drop all charges against non-violent offenders, citing their lack of mens rea for the justification of charges.

 Braynard paired with Cara Castronuova of Citizens Against Political Persecution (CAPP), and—on behalf of both organizations—filed a formal complaint with the United Nations Human Rights Committee regarding the prisoners.
-Braynard and Castronuova also worked together to hold rallies in Washington, D.C. and in 17 states between 19 June 2021 and 2 October 2021.
+Braynard and Castronuova also worked together to hold rallies in Washington, D.C. and in 17 states between June 19, 2021 and October 2, 2021.

 "Justice for J6" Rallies

 Three rallies were held in the District of Columbia (DC): the first on was on June 19 outside the Department of Justice, the second on July 17 outside the DC Corrections facility, and the third on September 18 on the grounds of the U.S. Capitol.
 No member of congress attended—although candidates Mike Collins, who ran in Georgia's 10th congressional district, and Joe Kent, who ran in Washington's 3rd congressional district—did attend.

 Lawmakers and law enforcement officials expressed concerns over possible unrest at the September 18 rally.

 Delegate to the US House of Representatives Eleanor Holmes Norton, and member of the Democratic Party, said that the fence used for the security preparations for the inauguration of Joe Biden "should not be used to preemptively block people from protesting on Capitol grounds, no matter their views," as the rally was covered under the First Amendment.

 Despite concerns, the event occurred without incident and remained peaceful.
 Four people were arrested both before and after the rally itself, although D.C. police stated that these arrests were unrelated.

-Look Ahead America had also held satellite rallies in nine states prior to the September 18 rally, including July 14 in Arizona.
+Look Ahead America had also held satellite rallies in nine states before and after the September 18 rally, including July 14 in Arizona.
 The event included speakers U.S. Representative Paul Gosar and State Representative Mark Finchem.
-The other eight rallies were held on 17 July 2021 in Florida, Iowa, New Jersey, New York, South Carolina, Texas, Wyoming and Georgia.
+Seven rallies were held on July 17, 2021 in Florida, Iowa, New Jersey, New York, Texas, Wyoming and Georgia.
+One final rally was organized in South Carolina on September 25, 2021 by the Look Ahead America statewide coordinator, Lori Boddy.
+Director Matt Braynard spoke at the rally.